RCOS-Virtual-Music/aframe-audio-components/README.md

 ## Getting Started

-Whether you want to contribute or simply use these components for your own personal use, the [Quick Start Guide](#quick-start-guide) will help you get set up.
+Whether you want to contribute or simply use these components for your own personal use, the [Quick Start](#quick-start) guide will help you get set up.

 ### Quick Start